Giftbit/lightrail-client-java/README.md

 int value = giftValue.getCurrentValue();
 String currency = giftValue.getCurrency();
 ```
 The more generic  `retrieve()` method will allow passing an expected `currency`.
-This call will end in a `CurrencyMismatchException` if the expected currency does not match the gift card currency which makes it easier to process a gift code redemption when a customer provides the `code` at the checkout.
+This call will end in a `CurrencyMismatchException` if the expected currency does not match the gift card currency, making it easier to process a gift code redemption when a customer provides a `code` at the checkout.

 ```java
 Lightrail.apiKey = "<your lightrail API key>";